Homotopy theory with bornological coarse spaces: Bornological coarse spaces

+Let $X$ be a set. \begin{ddd} A coarse structure on $X$ is a subset $\cC$ {of} $\cP(X\times X)$ {$\cC$|see{coarse structure}} which is closed under taking finite unions, composition, inverses and subsets, and which contains the diagonal of~$X$. \end{ddd}

+\begin{rem} {Coarse structures are not always required to contain the diagonal, especially in early publications on this topic.
+In these days coarse structures containing the diagonal were called unital.
+See Higson--Pedersen--Roe \cite[End of Sec.~2]{higson_pedersen_roe} for an example of a naturally occuring non-unital coarse structure.
+We are using here the nowadays common convention to requiere the coarse structures to contain the diagonal and correspondingly we drop the adjective `unital'.} \hB \end{rem}

-\begin{ddd} A coarse structure on $X$ is a subset $\cC\subseteq \cP(X\times X)$ {$\cC$|see{coarse structure}} which is closed under finite unions, composition, inverses and subsets, and which contains the diagonal of~$X$. \end{ddd} The elements of $\cC$ will be called entourages of $X$ or controlled subsets.
-For a subset $U$ of $X\times X$ and a subset $B$ of $X$ we define the $U$-thickening {$U[-]$|see{$U$-thickening}} of $B$
+The elements of $\cC$ will be called entourages of $X$ or controlled subsets.
+For a subset $U$ of $X\times X$ and a subset $B$ of $X$ we define the $U$-thickening {$U[-]$|see{$U$-thickening}} of $B$ by

-If $U$ is an entourage of $X$, then we speak of a controlled thickening. \begin{ddd} A bornology and a coarse structure are said to be compatible if every controlled thickening of a bounded subset is again bounded. \end{ddd}
+If $X$ is equipped with a coarse structure $\cC$, then we call the subsets $U[B]$ for $U$ in $\cC$ the controlled thickenings of $B$ . \begin{ddd} A bornology and a coarse structure are said to be compatible if every controlled thickening of a bounded subset is again bounded. \end{ddd}

 \begin{ddd} A bornological coarse space is a triple $(X,\cC,\cB)$ of a set $X$ with a coarse structure $\cC$ and a bornology $\cB$ such that the bornology and coarse structure are compatible. \end{ddd}